-Getting advice: You may be able to get advice about how to cope with urinary leakage from your public health nurse or a continence advisor at your local HSE health centre.
+Getting advice: You may be able to get advice about how to cope with urinary leakage from your public health nurse or a continence adviser at your local HSE health centre.

 How do I choose the right pad?

 - Net pants are available from pad suppliers – these can help to keep your pad securely in place.
-Supportive underpants can work too.
+Supportive pants can work too.

 - Wear the smallest size pad that you need.
 Using a pad that absorbs more than you need can lead to sore skin, as the pads contain a substance which can dry out the skin.